777uliahshafar/dotfiles/readme.md

 }
 ```

-The ALE Plugin helps with linting and fixing JavaScript files in VIM.
-The plugin have already set in your vimrc.
+* The ALE Vim Plugin helps with linting and fixing code files in VIM.

-2).
-To look better at code use syntax.
-Install vim-javascript and jsx.
-Instalation and config have written in vimrc, just run :PlugInstall.

-3).
-Working with css and scss is better workflow, this step is to compile scss file to css continuously while save(watch).
+2. Working with CSS and SCSS are better workflow, this step is to compile SCSS file to CSS continuously while save (watch).
 Install dependency by type `npm install --save-dev node-sass` in *home dir*.
-Add compile command 'scss' in package.json file, if file isn't exist create by `npm init` in *project dir*.
+* Add compile command 'scss' in **package.json** file, if the file isn't exist create by `npm init` in *project dir*.
-In the scripts section add an *scss command*, under the *test command*, as it’s shown below:
+* In the scripts section within that file add an *scss command*, under the *test command*, as it’s shown below:
 ```
 "scripts": {
   "test": "echo \"Error: no test specified\" && exit 1", "scss": "node-sass --w scss/styles.scss scss/styles.css" }
 ```
-Before you run this script, create folder scss and file styles.scss and styles.css on it.
+* Before you run this script, create folder scss and file styles.scss and styles.css on it.
 Then, Run this by `npm run scss` in Project Dir.

-4).
-Making browser live previewing save file from html, css or js.
-In order to do that install [Browser-sync](https://browsersync.io) by npm globally: `npm install -g browser-sync`.
-From your project dir you can run:
+3. Browser-sync for live previewing save file from html, css or js in browser.
+Install [Browser-sync](https://browsersync.io) by run npm globally: `npm install -g browser-sync`.
+Alias command **serve** to live priviewing in *project dir*, manual command is:
 ```
 browser-sync start --server --files "*.html, scss/*.css"
 ```

-5).
-Install vim-surround.
-It's Already configure in vimrc, just install Vim Plug.

-6).
-Install emmet-vim.
-It's Already configure in vimrc, just install Vim Plug.
+# ?Some help

-### Exclude files from git
+## Exclude files from git
-The .gitignore have already exist.
+* The .gitignore have already exist.
 In order to configure excludefiles as Global environment.
 You could type:

 ```
 git config --global core.excludefiles ~/git/dotfiles/.gitognore
 ```
-### How to customize package
+## How to customize package
-Pkg customazation is datetime2 for dateformatting, and helpers4ht for better conversion to html.Those was can be use by these following:
+* Package customazation is datetime2 for dateformatting, and helpers4ht for better conversion to html.
+Those was can be used by these following:

-1).
-Make dir/folder texmf/tex/latex
+1. Make dir/folder texmf/tex/latex

 ```
 mkdir -p $(kpsewhich -var-value TEXMFHOME)/tex/latex/pkgname
 ```
-This will create the directory structure you need, presumably at ~/Library/texmf/
+* This will create the directory structure you need, presumably at ~/Library/texmf/

-2).
-Symlink folder in above location.
+2. Symlink folder in above location.
-3).
-If the pkg are in github,assume you have done step 1, you can install it by for example.
+3. If the pkg are in github, assume you have done step 1, you can install it by for example.

 ```
 cd ~/Library/texmf/tex/latex
 git clone https://github.com/777uliahshafar/helpers4ht.git
 ```
-4). helpers4ht package need configuration which already set up in make4ht template.
+4. helpers4ht package need configuration which already set up in make4ht template.

-###How to deal with Swap Warning
+## How to deal with Swap Warning

-1).
-Recover the swap file(r)
+1. Recover the swap file(r)
-2).
-If the content looks right, Save(:w) and Reopen(:e).
+2. If the content looks right, Save(:w) and Reopen(:e).
-3).
-If the content older, Reopen without Save(:r!)
+3. If the content older, Reopen without Save(:r!)
-4).
-Delete swap file (d) or manually from zsh.
+4. Delete swap file (d) or manually from zsh.

-### How to use this REPO
+## How to use this REPO
 This repo has a collection of awesome configuration code.
 Each time a man clone this, should Symlink each file config to coresponding location.
 For example snippets file in ~/git/dotfiles/Ultisnips/ will be read on ~/.vim/plugged/ultisnips/ folder.
 So here a man type:
 ```
 	ln -s [file_original_location] [destionation]
 	eg. ln -s ~/git/dotfiles/UltiSnips/tex.snippets ~/.config/coc/ultisnips